 We even bring a family member who is a police officer, even if he has nothing to do with the issue or meeting, in the guise of “driving for me because I don’t know how to drive [the motorbike].”

 Yet we don’t even introduce him properly to the other person, in the spirit of transparency, or even merely out of basic respect and courtesy, especially since the other is our resort guest.
-(Oh, I almost forgot — their lack of basic courtesy, respect and hospitality skills is in fact one of the reasons I decided not to stay longer.
-Is it any wonder that they didn’t properly introduce to me their brother-police who, just the same, didn’t also show any sign of respect towards me, even a simple acknowledgement of my presence?)
+(Oh, I almost forgot — their lack of basic courtesy, respect, and hospitality skills is in fact one of the reasons I decided not to stay longer.
+Is it any wonder that they didn’t properly introduce to me their brother-police office who, just the same, didn’t also show any sign of respect towards me, even a simple acknowledgment of my presence?)

 Regardless, sorry, but all that is so beyond me.

 And yet, and yes, I’ve been a witness to all such fear-based behaviors.
 A recipient of such abhorrible actions.

 Sure, I may have been the only one at the scene.
 There may have been eight of them.

 At the onset, one may view and perceive it as intimidating, especially as the three men are heavily built.
 (I wonder how much of the excess weight that they’re carrying in their physical bodies represent their ‘excess baggage’…)

 Eight (largely built) against one (of petite stature).